aymanaladdin/inventory-manager-api/README.md

 - Run `npm seed:db` [seed initail data to db tables]
 - finally build and start your server

-Notice before running `npm migrate:db` make sure that first you have mysql client up and running on your machine with a db created on it `inventory_manager`, instead if you have `docker` & `docker-compose` installed on your machine then you could clone this project [inventory-manager-devops](https://github.com/aymanaladdin/inventory-manager-devops) and from the cloned directory on your machine Run `docker-compose up`
+### Notice before running `npm migrate:db`
+make sure that first you have mysql client up and running on your machine with a db created on it `inventory_manager`, instead if you have `docker` & `docker-compose` installed on your machine then you could clone this project [inventory-manager-devops](https://github.com/aymanaladdin/inventory-manager-devops) and from the cloned directory on your machine Run `docker-compose up`

-## accomplised
+## Accomplised

 ### Authentication
 - [x] handle user authentication [ basic auth with user and password ]